top of page

 I am broadly trained as a cultural anthropologist with a specialization in psychological and medical anthropology.

-I primarily focus on individual experiences of mental and emotional health precipitated by participation in global migration processes.
-While I give primacy to the singularity of each narrative, I also maintain engagements with long-established anthropological attunements to local and global prescripts of illness, gender, spirituality, politics, human rights, and domestic labor exchange.
+I primarily focus on individual experiences of mental and emotional health in relation to migration/mobility.
+While I give primacy to the singularity of each narrative, I also maintain engagements with long-established anthropological attunements to local and global prescripts of illness, gender, family and community, global politics, human rights, and domestic labor exchange.

-In September 2021, I completed my Ph.D. at the University of California, Los Angeles under the guidance of Dr. Douglas Hollan and Dr. C. Jason Throop.
+I completed my Ph.D. at the University of California, Los Angeles.
 My dissertation research took place in Addis Ababa, Ethiopia and examined why young Ethiopian women migrate to the Gulf countries for domestic work and how they understand and experience their subsequent emotional and mental health.

-Since 2022, I have served as a Lecturer at UCLA in the Department of Anthropology, and as a Visiting Assistant Professor of Anthropology at Macalester College.
+Since 2022 I have served as a Lecture for UCLA (Department of Anthropology and International Institute), and a Visiting Assistant Professor at Macalester College for the 2022-2023 academic year.

 bottom of page